MileHacker Logo

 • Yangjiabu Folk Culture Village provides hands-on kite-making workshops.

-• Public parks (People's Park, Fuwa Park) provide space for kids to play.
+• Public parks (People's Park, Fuwa Park) provide space for the little ones to play.

 Practical Tips for Families